keyes-timothy/posit_conf_2026/README.md

 This talk was presented at [posit::conf(2026)](https://posit.co/conference/) in Houston, TX.

-**Speaker:** Timothy Keyes — Senior Data Scientist, Stanford Health Care

-Questions or feedback?
-Feel free to open an issue or reach out.
+If you have questions or feedback, feel free to open an issue or reach out.